niharika465/project-architecture/README.md

 vite.config.ts

-# redux folder structure
+# Redux folder structure

 actions

 - index.ts (**all actions can be exported here**)

-- productDataActions.ts (**product related actions are declared here, will bee triggered by dispatch further**)
+- productDataActions.ts (**product related actions are declared here, will be triggered by dispatch further**)

 reducers